janverschelde/PHCpack/src/doc/source/welcome.rst

 References
 ==========

-PHCpack relies for its fast mixed volume computation on MixedVol and on QDlib for its double double and quad double arithmetic.
+PHCpack relies for its fast mixed volume computation on MixedVol and DEMiCs.
+For its double double and quad double arithmetic, there is QDlib which is integrated in PHCpack.
 Pointers to the literature are mentioned below.

 1. N. Bliss, J. Sommars, J. Verschelde and X. Yu: